bogadrian/gatsby-final/src/posts/redux-updates.md

 One of the most technical problem beginner developers face when working with Redux store in React, is how and when to update the store on actions, like for example item update.

-I faced this problem and as it has nothing to do with React or Redux itself, but only with Vanilla JavaScript, I want to say how I learned to solve this kind of problem.
+I faced this problem and as updating the reducer has nothing to do with React or Redux itself, but only with Vanilla JavaScript, I want to say how I learned to solve this kind of problem.

 The most obvious example would be, I believe, an e-commerce cart update!